Home > Ice Cream and Frozen Treats > Strawberry Lemonade Granita Parfaits

 • Remove the granita from the freezer.
 The edges and the top should have started to freeze.
 Scrape the mixture with a fork and freeze again.
 This creates the slushy granita texture.
 Repeat this process every 30 minutes for up to 4 hours.
 The granita is ready when it is completely frozen with a flaky texture.

 • When ready to serve – Fluff the granita one final time before serving.
-Using a small cookie scoop or fork, scoop the on top of the chilled pudding and serve immediately.
+Using a small cookie scoop or fork, scoop on top of the chilled pudding and serve immediately.
 Enjoy!

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES